Competition and exhibition of innovative lightweight structures - IASS 2022 (Beijing)

 Anticipated Future Activities

-- Organize an exhibition/competition of innovative pavilions at the 2019 symposium in Barcelona.
+- Organize an exhibition/competition of innovative pavilions at the 2022 symposium in Beijing, China.

 The Working Group welcomes additional members who have an interest in Advanced Manufacturing and Materials; those interested should please contact the Chair or Co-Chair of the Working Group.